malthe/macfsevents/README.rst

 These issues have been addressed in :mod:`MacFSEvents`.
 The library provides a clean API and has full test coverage.

-Note that :mod:`pyfsevents` has code to support the observation of file descriptors.
-This functionality is on the to-do list.
+Note that :mod:`pyfsevents` has bindings to the file descriptor observation primitives.
+This is not currently implemented by the present library.

 License
 -------